-The Walking Plan responds to the policy framework for walking and pedestrians set out in the Wellington Regional Land Transport Strategy (RLTS) by setting out an action plan with a series of initiatives aimed at contributing to the outcomes of the RLTS.
+The Regional Walking Plan (formerly the Regional Pedestrian Plan) responds to the policy framework for walking and pedestrians set out in the Wellington Regional Land Transport Strategy (RLTS) by setting out an action plan with a series of high level initiatives aimed at contributing to the outcomes of the RLTS.
+The various implementation agencies (such as Road Controlling Authorities) have a key role in progressing and developing the detail in relation to many of these actions.